 Watching the dog writhing in pain is difficult for any pet owner.
 If the dog is suffering from chronic or severe pain, you should consult the vet immediately.
 Avoid trying to fix the pain on your own and only do what the vet recommends.
 The veterinarian may recommend dog specific medications like NSAID.
 Other powerful painkillers like Amantadine, Gabapentin, or Tramadol are also recommended.

 Multiple combinations of NSAIDs may also be recommended by the vet.
 You do need to remember that this will increase the risk of gastrointestinal ulcers.
 An antacid is recommended if the dog is at risk of gastrointestinal side effects.
 Antacids reduce stomach acids, and this helps in preventing ulcers.

-It is always important to understand that the veterinarian will know what is best to be given to the dog.
-The vet will choose the medications based on the dog breed, size, medical history, and other factors.
+It is always important to understand that the veterinarian will know what is best to be

 What Else Can I Do For My Dog When He Is In Pain?

 Ensure the comfort of your dog when you see it in pain.
 If the dog has a crate or bed, add an extra blanket or pillow to make it comfortable.
 Keep the food and water close to the bed.